 The Group's smart metering communication network in the North of England and Scotland continues to cover 99.5% of premises.
 There are currently over 2 million communications hubs operating on the network representing 20% of the total UK communication hub installations.
-We have seen a marked improvement in the supply chain as evidenced by increased communications hub deliveries in December and we are monitoring events closely.
-The DCC continues to submit change requests that reflect new industry requirements and Arqiva maintains a strong pipeline.
+We have seen a marked improvement in the supply chain, previously impacted by global component shortages, as evidenced by increased communications hub deliveries in the month of December 2022 and we are monitoring events closely.
+The DCC continues to submit change requests that reflect new industry requirements and Argiva maintains a strong pipeline.